Iran targets ships, Dubai airport and oil facilities as economic concerns mount

 This story has been corrected to fix an earlier misspelling of Mojtaba Khamenei’s first name.

 Mednick reported from Tel Aviv, Israel and Rising from Bangkok.
-Associated Press writers Samy Magdy in Cairo, Sally Abou AIJoud in Beirut, Giovanna Dell’Orto in Miami, Jamey Keaten in Geneva, Cara Anna in Lowville, New York, Kirsten Grieshaber in Berlin and Samuel Petrequin in Paris contributed to this story.
+Associated Press writers Samy Magdy and Fatma Khaled in Cairo, Sally Abou AIJoud in Beirut, Jamey Keaten in Geneva, Cara Anna in Lowville, New York, Kirsten Grieshaber in Berlin and Samuel Petrequin in Paris contributed to this story.